-- The overall size of the system is about 500,000 source lines of code which impåments a long list of powerful and interrelated features.
+- The overall size of the system is about 500,000 source lines of code which implements a long list of powerful and interrelated features.
 The system is written in multiple programming languages including Fortran (for the computational components), C (for the real-time part), an SQL-like fourth generation language (for the MIS), and various UNIX scripting languages (for system configuration).
 The architecture of the system comprises multiple architectural styles including real-time (managing up to fifty concurrent processes), MIS, computational, and an event-driven graphical user interface.
-Moreover, the system must satisfy a long list of difficult, non-functionalar-quirements including data integrity, real-time response, distributed processing, reil ability, information security, usability, performance under load, and openness to castomer and third-party extensions. - The small user base (six customer organizations) means that field trials can be caducted with at most two customers prior to general delivery.
+Moreover, the system must satisfy a long list of difficult, non-functional requirements including data integrity, real-time response, distributed processing, reliability, information security, usability, performance under load, and openness to customer and third-party extensions. - The small user base (six customer organizations) means that field trials can be conducted with at most two customers prior to general delivery.
 And the widely varying way in which customers use the system presented further difficulties.
-For example, some customers use the workforce management feature as a key part of their business, while others do not use it at all.
+For example, some customers use the workforce management feature as a key part of their business, while others make no use of it at all.
 This makes field trials problematic in terms of guaranteeing that features are exercised from a true user perspective prior to making the software generally available.
-Moreover, when the system was first moved to Alanta, it was not known exactly how customers used the system.
+Moreover, when the system was first moved to Atlanta, it was not known exactly how customers used the system.
 For example, one customer used third-party (custom-designed) software to post-process reporting data.
-When a standard report was modified by the RT-1000 team (to add an extra column for additional precision, as requested by customers), the downstream software could no longer process the report.
-The customer based its payroll processing on the output of the downstream software and was therefore highly sensitive to this change.
+If a standard report is modified by the RT-1000 team (such as to add an extra column for additional precision, as requested by customers), the downstream software often can no longer process the report.
+Customers in some cases base such things as payroll on the output of the downstream software and are therefore highly sensitive to changes such as this.
 The design team often has no knowledge of these off-board systems.
 Another example is of a customer contracting with a third-party company for wallboard development (display of RT-1000 data on LED-based wallboards in remote offices).
 When a problem developed with the wallboard display due to a new screen sequence, the development team was contacted by the wallboard company requesting information, to the complete surprise of the RT-1000 team.

-- The third-party software and hardware components of RT-1000 were out of date and no longer supported by their vendors.
-For example, the system included an out-of-date operating system, no longer supported by its vendor, with no means of control-ling changes to the version on the field-deployed machines.
-The database managment system, supplied by a commercial vendor, was also out of date.
+- The third-party software and hardware components of RT-1000 were out of date and/or no longer supported by their vendors.
+For example, the system included an out-of-date operating system, no longer supported by its vendor, with no means of controlling changes to the version on the field-deployed machines.
+The database management system, supplied by a commercial vendor, was also out of date.
 The hardware platform was no longer capable of supporting the customer demands placed upon it.
 Customer terminal software was proprietary and failed to conform to the emerging, Windows-based, industry standard.
-Finally, the distributed-component, interconnetivity mechanism required a local area network upgrade. - Software process was non-existent.
+Finally, the distributed-component, interconnectivity mechanism required a local area network upgrade. - Software process was non-existent.
 There was no version control on the software.
 Product testing was not formalized.
-And over three hundred outstanding Customer Service Requests (CSRs) existed. - Little if any documentation of the software architecture existed, and there were virually no comments in the code itself. - And, of course, RT-1000 faced a serious Year 2000 exposure.
+And over three hundred outstanding Customer Service Requests (CSRs) existed. - Little if any documentation of the software architecture and virtually no comments in the code itself. - And, of course, RT-1000 faced a serious Year 2000 exposure.